dhesse/IN-STK5000-Autumn-2022/slides/Lecture 01 - Introduction.md

 ## An Example (cont.)

-However, a false positive doesn't usually come at the same cost as a false negative.
-Think of
+A false positive does often not come at the same cost as a false negative, e.g.

 - Tests for disease (e.g. Covid rapid tests)
 - Tests for more serious disease such as hepatitis